stefanbesler/twingrind/README.md

 The implementation is by no means feature complete and far from perfect.
 The core of the implementation was written way before TwinCAT offered any kind of profile mechanism, and I actually had the needs of a profile to find a serious problem in a PLC.
 Nowadays profiling for TwinCAT is offered by Beckhoff, but is of course attached with licencing fees and subpar visualization (my two cents).
 Twingrind instead uses a common fileformat for profiling and is free software.
 If you are interested to contribute to the project, feel free to write issues or fork the project and create pull requests.
 The current limitations of the profiler and the topics, which should be looked in, are as follows.

+- [ ] Only PLCs that utilize exactly 1 task can be profiled.
 - [ ] Profiling itself adds some overhead to your code, which can not be avoided by this method, but maybe reduced by a fair bit.

 ## Backup